Ireland's Autism Charity

 Actor and Author

 Bradley Riches is a British Autistic actor and author, best known for his roles as James McEwan in Heartstopper and Lewis Barton in Emmerdale.
 Identified as Autistic as a child, he was non-speaking for several years before discovering confidence through acting.
-He is also the author of Autistically Me and has become a powerful voice for autism understanding through his creative work and public presence.
+He is also the author of Autistically Me and has become a powerful voice for Autism understanding through his creative work and public presence.

 Headshot of Dr Rebecca Wood